 The SBAI's Alternative Investment Standards ("Standards") have been developed over-time through extensive consultation with asset managers and allocators.
 The Standards address key issues relating to alternative investment practices covering the areas of, disclosure, valuation, risk management, fund governance and shareholders' conduct.
-This document contains the Standards related to Investment Due Diligence and any relevant appendices.
+This document contains the Standards related to Risk Management.